UzayAnil/marioCocos2d-JS/README.md

 ###Sprites:
 I took the sprites from: [http://www.spriters-resource.com/nes/supermariobros/](http://www.spriters-resource.com/nes/supermariobros/).
-I edited this tiles using photoshop but you could use other graphics editing software.
+I edited these tiles using photoshop but you could use other graphics editing software.

 ###Audio: